The Sichuan Army Veteran Peng Guochen – Jiang Nengjie

 Can the country’s funds reach Peng Guochen’s account after all?
 Will Peng Songbai be physically and mentally exhausted and finally give up Peng Guochen?

-The Sichuan Army Veteran Peng Guochen is the second documentary of Jiang Nengjie’s Sino-Japanese War veterans trilogy.
+The Sichuan Army Veteran Peng Guochen is one of the series of The Anti-Japanese War Veterans.

 Read our blog post to see reviews about issues reflected by this film from local audience.